zsparal/api-documentation/source/payments/status-changes.rst

     The payment has failed and cannot be completed with a different payment method.
 We will call your webhook when a payment transitions to the ``failed`` status.

-    Please note that when you use :doc:`Mollie Checkout </payments/hosted-checkout>` and you offer multiple payment methods you will be redirected to the method selection screen after a payment failure.
+    When you use :doc:`Mollie Checkout </payments/hosted-checkout>` and you offer multiple payment methods you will be redirected to the method selection screen after a payment failure.
 So, the consumer can choose another method to finish the payment.

 ``paid``
     This status occurs whenever a payment is successfully paid.
 When this status occurs we will call your webhook.